SEEDS-Group/TTSL/docs/language/common/functions.md

 ## Timespan

 A function can calculate a value for a certain timespan.
-The timespan is indicated by the timespan [expression][Expression].
+The timespan is indicated by the timespan [modification][modifier timespan].
 When defining or calling a function with a timespan, the timespan is given using the `per x` syntax where x can either be day, week, month or year.

 ```ttsl
 # Function definition: